Jump to section

 If you clicked on this article to read it, then I assume that you are either curious about MES or familiar enough with it to have an opinion.
-I have some viewpoints too and one of them is that manufacturing
+I have some viewpoints too and one of them is that manufacturing is underserved.

-Manufacturing is underserved - but that is changing with IIoT, AI/ML, and no-code.
+However, that is changing with IIoT, AI/ML, and no-code.
 Over the past few decades, manufacturing has relied on traditional Manufacturing Execution Systems (MES).
 In recent years, new technology has been developed and Next-Generation MES solutions have joined the landscape.
 Evaluating MES solutions the same way may cause you to miss out on key criteria and valuable results — agility, speed, better user experience, more accessible data, faster time-to-value.

 In this article, I will cover industry trends that should cause you to reconsider what you are looking for in an MES platform.